 Adrian Fish holds an MFA from York University, and an undergraduate accreditation from OCAD University and the Sheridan Institute of Technology and Advanced Learning.
 His work has been shown in numerous public institutions, artist-run centres, and commercial galleries and has appeared in publications including Canadian Art, VICE, and WIRED.

-Bruce Barber holds a BFA and an MFA (Sculpture) from Auckland University, an MFA (Intermedia) from NSCAD University, and a PhD (Media and Communications) from The European Graduate School in Switzerland.
+Bruce Barber is a Professor Emeritus.
+He holds a BFA and an MFA (Sculpture) from Auckland University, an MFA (Intermedia) from NSCAD University, and a PhD (Media and Communications) from The European Graduate School in Switzerland.
 His artwork has been exhibited internationally and is represented in various public and private collections.
 He is also an editor and author, with critical essays appearing internationally in numerous anthologies, art journals, and magazines.

 Robert Bean is an artist, writer, and curator.
 He holds a BFA from NSCAD University and an MA in Cultural Studies from the University of Leeds.
 He has been an active contributor to the Narratives in Space + Time art and mobility project, and his work is in public and private collections, including the National Gallery of Canada, the Canada Council Art Bank, the Art Gallery of Nova Scotia, and many others.